Multivariate Analysis of Mixed Data: The R Package PCAmixdata: Multiple factor analysis of mixed data

-\end{enumerate} The partial observations can then be plotted as supplementary points on the component map of the observations.
-The position of each observation is the barycenter of its positions for the partial observations.
-To facilitate this interpretation, lines linking an observation with the projection of its partial observations are drawn on the map.
+\end{enumerate} The partial observations can then be plotted as supplementary points on the principal component map of the observations.
+To facilitate interpretation, lines linking an observation with its $G$ partial observations are drawn on the map.

-\paragraph{Partial axes.} MFAmix starts by applying PCAmix to the separated datasets $\bX^{\g}$ for $g=1,\ldots,G$.
-Let $\bff_i^{\g}$ denote the $i$th principal component of the analysis of $\bX^{\g}$.
-The axes of these separated PCAs are called the partial axes.
-Let $\bff_i$ denote the $i$th principal component of the global analysis (i.e. of MFAmix).
+\paragraph{Partial axes.} The \code{PCAmix} procedure is applied first to the $G$ separated data tables $\bX^{\g}$.
+The principal components $\bff_i^{\g}, i=1\ldots q$ of these separate analyses are called the partial axes.
+Let $\bff_{i,\MFA}$ denote the $i$th principal component of the global analysis.
 The link between the separated analysis and the global analysis is explored by computing correlations between the principal components of each separated study and the principal components of the global study.
-The correlations $r(\bff_i^{\g},\bff_i)$ are used as coordinates to plot the partial axes on a map.
+The correlations $r(\bff_i^{\g},\bff_{i,\MFA})$ are used as coordinates to plot the partial axes on a map.